Columbo: Expanding Abbreviated Column Names for Tabular Data Using Large Language Models: New Datasets

 The second problem with the NameGuess dataset is that it is difficult to accurately mimic human's abbreviation patterns.
 Thus, many synthetic abbreviated column names look ``unrealistic'', and LLMs struggle to expand these.
 Table \ref{overall} shows that on the NameGuess dataset, LLMs can only improve EM accuracy from 81.5\% to 85.2\%.
-In contrast, the 4 new datasets have real-world column names already abbreviated by their human creators.
+In contrast, the four new datasets have real-world column names already abbreviated by their human creators.
 Here Table \ref{overall} shows that LLMs can exploit their vast knowledge about real-world abbreviation patterns to achieve high accuracy, improving EM accuracies from 63.2-73.8\% to 87.6-93.3\%.
-We conclude that a good benchmark for this problem must also contain real-world abbreviated column names, as our 4 new datasets do.
-We plan to make these new datasets public, to contribute toward an effective benchmark for column name expansion.
+We conclude that a good benchmark for this problem should also contain real-world abbreviated column names, as our four new datasets do.